 Good execution is generally a bigger factor behind innovation success than how good the idea itself is.
 Or in other words, a well executed – but average – idea will likely achieve greater in-market success than a good idea executed averagely.
 Given the number of things which must go right in order to achieve innovation success, it becomes abundantly clear why the failure rate for new products is so high!

 That’s why it’s crucial to identify ideas with the greatest potential as early as possible, avoiding investing precious time and money bringing new products to market that have little to no commercial viability.
 The 3Cs increase the likelihood of innovation success and give marketers the confidence to know they’re onto a winner.
-But how exactly do you create products which Captivate, Connect, and Compel shoppers?
+But how exactly do you create products which Captivate, Compel, and Connect?
 We’ve drawn upon the extensive learnings amassed from testing thousands upon thousands of new products globally and distilled them into the Innovation Effectiveness Playbook: The 9 secrets to creating transformational product ideas that fuel profitable business growth.

 For new products to have the best chance of in-market success these guidelines should be shared far and wide with all key stakeholders as early as possible in the innovation development process.
 Use these learnings to ensure your next big idea delivers incremental sales and unlocks profitable growth.
 And, if ever in doubt, test with confidence using the 3Cs!